volcengine/terraform-provider-volcengine/website/docs/r/tos_object.html.markdown

 In addition to all arguments above, the following attributes are exported:
 * `id` - ID of the resource.
 * `enable_version` - The flag of enable tos version.
+* `is_default` - Whether to enable the default inheritance bucket ACL function for the object.
 * `version_ids` - The version ids of the object if exist.